-1) No broadcasting satellite serving an area in Region 1 and using a frequency in the band 11.7-12.2 GHz shall occupy a nominal orbital position further west than 37.2° W or further east than 146° E.
+1) No broadcasting satellite serving an area in Region 1 and using a frequency in the band 11.7-12.2 GHz shall occupy a nominal orbital position further east than 146° E.

 Reasons: To remove the reference to the orbital position limitation (limitation A1a) deleted further to the studies under WRC-19 agenda item 1.4.